Subscriber Terms & Conditions

 5.2.
 FIBRESTREAM PROVIDES SERVICES ON THE BASIS OF INFORMATION PROVIDED BY THE SUBSCRIBER, AND FIBRESTREAM OFFERS NO WARRANTY AS TO THE SUITABILITY OF THE SERVICES BEYOND THE REQUIREMENTS AS EXPRESSED BY THE SUBSCRIBER.

 5.3.
-Fibrestream reserves the right to stop offering particular Services if it deems it necessary.
-FibreStream will then either provide the Service for the remainder of the time that has been paid for or refund the amount paid for that specific package.
+FibreStream reserves the right to stop offering particular Services if it deems it necessary.
+FibreStream will then provide the Service for the remainder of the time that has been paid for that specific package or offer an alternative package for to the Subscriber.

 6. Term of Agreement and Renewal